BLACK ANNALS: Goldstein and the Negation of Tibetan History (Part II) – Jamyang Norbu

 category of authoritarian values which does little justice to the rich varieties

 of thought in Asian intellectual tradition.”
-In his
+In his Freedom as

-, he brushes aside such negationism with a brusque dismissal
+Development, he brushes aside such negationism with a brusque dismissal

 that appears equally suited to summing up the premise of Goldstein’s